Optimal error estimates for a fully discrete, highly efficient decoupled scheme for the 2D/3D diffuse interface two-phase MHD flows: Conclusion Remarks

 \section{Conclusion Remarks}

-In this paper, we develop the optimal $\L^{2}$-norm error analysis for a convex-splitting FEM for the two-phase diffuse interface MHD model.
+In this paper, we develop the optimal $L^2/\L^{2}$-norm error analysis for a convex-splitting FEM for the two-phase diffuse interface MHD model.
 We use the Ritz and Stokes quasi-projections to handle the pollution from the lower-order approximations.
-The following optimal $\L^{2}$-norm error estimates can be obtained:
+The following optimal error estimates

 However, the current work focuses only on the matched elements in velocity field and magnetic field.
 The development of lower-order approximations for the magnetic field will be addressed in our future research.